 Digital Pacific has been in the business for two decades now.
 It already caters to a very wide audience and has become a trusted brand in Australia.
 Perhaps the only downside though, is slightly steeper than average prices.

-Key Highlights with Digital Pacific
+Key Features with Digital Pacific

-- Sydney data center available
+- Sydney datacenter available

 - 30-day backup cycles

 - Comprehensive support channels

 Netregistry HQ: Level 23/680 George St, Sydney NSW 2000.

 Netrigistry has been around for a long time – since 1997, in fact.
 Having gone through the dot-com boom (and bust) they’ve not just survived but thrived.
 It is part of the larger Webcentral group and fits the overall portfolio.